 Pretty neat right.
 No more second guessing if your meat is done.
 No more having to cut it in the pan and then put it back on.
 Nope, you’re all set with Cook’d Right Sensors.

-For more information on Cook’d Right™ Sensors, please visit the Volk Enterprises, Inc. website or follow Volk Enterprises on Facebook, Twitter and Pinterest.
-And be sure to ask for Cook’d Right Sensors by name from your local butcher, grocer or favorite brands.
+For more information on Cook’d Right™ Sensors, please visit the Volk Enterprises, Inc. website and be sure to ask for Cook’d Right Sensors by name from your local butcher, grocer or favorite brands.